ashdavies/talks/2023/10/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ^ The Android context is considered by many to be a "god object"

----

-# God Objects 🪽

 ^ God objects often reference a large number of distinct types, and/or unrelated methods.

 ^ Since they command so much, it's difficult to provide alternative implementations.

----

-# Ravioli Code 🥟 🤌

-^ The antithesis of the god principle is apparently referred to as Ravioli code.

-^ Either the Italians have a high opinion of themselves, or they've got it figured out.

-^ Ravioli code is not considers a good thing, but it's better than the alternative.

 ---